ricardo-mela/rs-97-emulators-guide/2018-06-20-mame-guide.markdown

 336,16,10,0,-1,2,100,100,1,0,1368,0,/mnt/int_sd/roms/MAME
 ```

-In-game controls and hotkeys cas be checked using [this link][mame-controls].
+In-game controls and hotkeys can be checked using [this link][mame-controls].

 **Standard in-game MAME controls:** |
 ---- | ----